 Compensation is not allowed for willful misconduct or injury due to intoxication by alcohol or drugs.
 Compensation can be denied for an unjustified refusal to submit to a drug test.

-System administered by the State Board of Workers’ Compensation.
-Cases are scheduled within 90 days of a hearing request, and are tried by an administrative law judge, with appeals to the Full Board (the 3 directors of the Board), then superior court, then the Court of Appeals.
+The system administered by the State Board of Workers’ Compensation.
+Cases are supposed to be scheduled within 90 days of a hearing request, and are tried by an administrative law judge.
+The ALJ conducts hearings on the record, under the rules of evidence.
+Medical reports and records are generally admissible in lieu of medical depositions.
+Appeals go to the Appellate Division of the Board (the 3 directors of the Board), then to superior court, and then to the Court of Appeals.

 Can I go to my own doctor or do I get a choice of doctors?
 Georgia employers are supposed to have a panel of six doctors posted and one of them must be an orthopedic surgeon.
 You select a doctor and he or she becomes the authorized treating physician and provides treatment at the employer’s expense.
 If you see your own doctor, without authorization from the employer or their insurance carrier, they usually do not have to pay for the treatment.
 In an emergency situation prior authorization generally will not be required.